-BCS encourage more disabled people to take ECDL using EasyConverter
+BCS help disabled people to take ECDL using EasyConverter

 According to the UK's Office for National Statistics' Labour Force Survey (2006), disabled people are more than twice as likely as non-disabled people to have no qualifications (26% compared to 10%).

 Responding to this, the British Computer Society (BCS) has created a unique format test system; the Multi Accessible Test System (MATS) which will support disabled candidates who wish to take the various user qualifications it offers, including the European Computer Driving Licence (ECDL).